ASonay/MVAKit/README.md

 ## Splitting the Samples

-Two method available for splitting samples.
+Two methods are available for splitting samples.

 * `Split:x`, where the x is percentage of training samples and rest will be the testing samples (e.g. Split:50).